YinHK-gameDev/unity-learn/animation/Blend trees/README.md

 Alternatively, you can add animation clips to the blend tree you can select the blend tree, then click the **"+"** icon in the motion field in the inspector.

 ![](./img/AnimatorBlendTreeContextMenu.png)

+**Nested blend tree:**

+You can add a new blend tree inside other blend tree to build a nested blend tree.

 ### Blend types

 #### 1D blend tree